intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ## Solution guide

 If at any point you get lost, that's totally normal.
-Feel free to look the solution fancy (we use bash!) [solution shell script https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh).
+Feel free to look at the fancy (we use bash!) [solution shell script at https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh](https://github.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/blob/master/multi-cloud/solution.sh).

 ## Set up